Autism Spectrum Disorders (ASDs)

 • Being very focused on one interest or topic

-In addition, a child’s senses (sight, hearing, touch, smell, or taste) may be overactive or underactive.
+In addition, a child may have specific needs related to any of their sensory abilities (sight, hearing, touch, smell, or taste).
 A child may:

 Other related characteristics might include: